adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » You take your life in your own hands, and what happens?
-A terrible thing, no one to blame. - Erica Jong</code></pre>
+<pre><code>1 » “A lesson without pain is meaningless.
+That’s because no one can gain without sacrificing something.
+But by enduring that pain and overcoming it, he shall obtain a powerful, unmatched heart. - Edward Elric </code></pre>
-<pre><code>2 » The world isn’t perfect.
-But it’s there for us, doing the best it can….that’s what makes it so damn beautiful. - Roy Mustang</code></pre>
+<pre><code>2 » A person grows up when he’s able to overcome hardships.
+Protection is important, but there are some things that a person must learn on his own. - Jiraiya</code></pre>
-<pre><code>3 » If you really want to be strong… Stop caring about what your surrounding thinks of you! - Saitama</code></pre>
+<pre><code>3 » Strive not to be a success, but rather to be of value. - Albert Einstein</code></pre>
 </details>

 <!--END_SECTION:waka-->